alirezaazimian/alirezaazimian/README.md

-- 👋 Hi, I’m @alirezaazimian
+- 👋 Hi, I’m @lirezaazimian
-- 👀 I’m interested in datascience, python, linux, AI, machin learning
+- 👀 I’m interested in python, linux and Devops tools
-- 🌱 I’m currently learning python, git, machin learning, deep learning
+- 🌱 I’m currently learning python, git, bash
-- 💞️ I’m looking to collaborate on data analyzor and cloud computing team
-- 📫 How to reach me ...
+- 📫 You can find me in Linkeedin and Facebook ...

 <!---
 alirezaazimian/alirezaazimian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.